quantifyearth/LIFE/method.md

 ### Fetching the elevation map

-To assist with provenance, we download the data from the Zenodo ID.
+To calculate AoH we need a digital elevation map.
+We use [this map](https://zenodo.org/records/5719984) map compiled by Jeffrey Hanson.

 ```shark-run:reclaimer
 reclaimer zenodo --zenodo_id 5719984  --filename dem-100m-esri54017.tif --output /data/elevation.tif
 ```

-Similarly to the habitat map we need to resample to 1km, however rather than picking the mean elevation, we select both the min and max elevation for each pixel, and then check whether the species is in that range when we calculate AoH.
+Similarly to the habitat map we need to downsample to the target projection, however rather than picking the mean elevation, we select both the min and max elevation for each pixel, and then check whether the species is in that range when we calculate AoH.

 ```shark-run:gdalonly
 gdalwarp -t_srs EPSG:4326 -tr 0.016666666666667 -0.016666666666667 -r min -co COMPRESS=LZW -wo NUM_THREADS=40 /data/elevation.tif /data/elevation-min-1k.tif